shabin5785/Webpack_Learn/README.md

 - how the files are to be loaded? in which order? based on dependencies on different files.
 This order needs to be maintained every time our app runs.
 - Also loading all these files to a browser will have negative perf impact, as all files have to be downloaded. especially in mobile apps.
 So we need to have fewer requests to load files

+- Webpack can be used to solve these issues. **Webpack takes all these small files and converts to a one big file, while maintaing the order**.

+- Webpack can handle things like css preprocessing, ugigy etc. But these are sub tasks.
+Main task is one given above.